slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"The more stupidity is repeated the more it gets the appearance of wisdom."
 -- Voltaire [1694]*

-> *"Nothing is more terrible than to see ignorance in action."
+> *"Nothing is more terrible than to see ignorance in action." (...)
+"Ignorant people raise questions which were answered by the wise thousands of years ago."
 -- J.W.
 Goethe [1749]*

+> *"No amount of evidence will ever persuade an idiot."
+-- Mark Twain [1835]*

 > *"A stupid man’s report of what a clever man says can never be accurate, because he unconsciously translates what he hears onto something he can understand."
 -- Bertrand Russell [1872]*